matboivin/test-lol/doc/kubernetes.md

 - RoleBindings or ClusterRoleBindings: grant the permissions described by a Role or ClusterRole to a user or a service
 - [NetworkPolicies](https://kubernetes.io/docs/concepts/services-networking/network-policies/): describe filtering rules to apply between pods, or between a pod and external services
 - [PodSecurityPolicy](https://kubernetes.io/docs/concepts/policy/pod-security-policy/): describes cluter-level security policies
-- [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/): used to separate configuration from code, representing configuration data as key-value pairs.
+- [ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/): used to separate configuration from code, representing configuration data as key-value pairs
+- [PersistentVolumes and PersistentVolumeClaim](https://kubernetes.io/docs/concepts/storage/persistent-volumes/#reserving-a-persistentvolume): used to have a durable storage for data.

 ## Process